WE ARE OPEN FOR REMOTE SERVICE. CLICK HERE TO SCHEDULE YOUR ZOOM STRATEGY SESSION TODAY. — A. SHERALYNN

 The courts will examine a number of factors when deciding relocation requests, including the reasons for the request, the reasons for opposing the relocation, the relationships of both parents with the child, how a relocation will impact the relationship with the non-custodial parent, how the relocation will impact the life of the child and the custodial parent both financially and emotionally, and whether the child and the non-custodial parent can maintain a long-distance relationship through visitation.

-As Staten Island divorce lawyers well versed in all of the legal ramifications of a potential relocation, we will sit down with you in a confidential Legal Strategy Session to advise you on this matter and represent you in any application made to the courts to request or oppose relocation.
+As NY and NJ divorce and child custody lawyers, we are well versed in all of the legal ramifications of a potential relocation.
+We will sit down with you in a confidential Legal Strategy Session to advise you on this matter and represent you in any application made to the courts to request or oppose relocation.

 Before you can obtain a divorce in New York State, you must meet one of the following residency requirements: